 Both dynamic and static objects can be displayed during model execution.
-Figure 4 shows a screen shot of a typical AutoMod model during a model run.
-Dynamic objects represent loads, resources, queues, and statistics.
-The static layout is the background graphics of the plant.
-It may contain column lines, aisle markings, and walls.
+Figure 1 shows a screen shot of a typical AutoMod model during a model run.
+Dynamic objects represent loads, vehicles, resources, queues, and statistics.
+The static layout is the background graphics of the plant, such as columns, aisle markings, and walls.
 Labels can identify specific areas in the facility.